 As “automatic” implies, this is the easier targeting method from a seller’s perspective.
 The downside is that it lacks the optimization options that other ad types offer.

 Manual targeting involves hand-selecting the keywords you want to bid on.
-Manually targeted ads will only appear if a shopper’s search terms match your chosen keywords.
+Manually targeted ads will only appear if a buyer’s search terms match your chosen keywords.
 As a more “hands-on” type of ad, you will need to monitor changes in costs and make adjustments where applicable.
 This optimization often results in more effective ads and a lower long-term ad spend.

 SellerSprite Ads Insights